phoenixframework/phoenix_live_view/guides/client/js-interop.md

     a literal object or closure returning an object.
 When a closure is provided, the function receives the view's phx-view name.
   * `hooks` – a reference to a user-defined hooks namespace, containing client callbacks for server/client interop.
-See the interop section below for details.
+See the [Client hooks](#client-hooks) section below for details.
   * `uploaders` – a reference to a user-defined uploaders namespace, containing client callbacks for client-side direct-to-cloud uploads.
 See the [External Uploads guide](uploads-external.md) for details.

 ## Debugging Client Events